House of Holkar: Rise of Holkar as Subahdar

 He was succeeded by Ahilyabai Holkar (r.
 1767–1795), his daughter-in-law.
 She was born in the Chaundi village in Maharashtra.
 She moved the capital to Maheshwar, south of Indore on the Narmada River.
 Rani Ahilyabai was a prolific builder and patron of Hindu temples in Maheshwar and Indore.
 She also built temples at sacred sites outside her kingdom, from Dwarka in Gujarat east to the Kashi Vishwanath Temple at Varanasi on the Ganges.

 The adopted son of Malhar Rao Holkar, Tukoji Rao Holkar (r.
 1795–1797) briefly succeeded Rani Ahilyabai upon her death.
 Tukoji Rao had been a commander under Ahilyabai for her entire rule.

-Extending the Holkar dominion
+The fall of the Maratha Empire

 His son Yashwantrao Holkar (r.
-1797–1811) (also called as Jaswant Rao) succeeded him upon his death.
+1797–1811) (also called as Jaswant Rao) succeeded Tukoji Rao Holkar upon his death.
 He tried to free the Delhi Mughal Emperor Shah Alam II from the British in the unsuccessful Second Anglo-Maratha War.
 The grateful Shah Alam gave him the title of Maharajadiraj Rajrajeshwar Alija Bahadur in honor of his bravery.

 Attempts by Yashwantrao Holkar to unite the kings failed, and he was approached to sign a peace treaty with the British.
 The Treaty of Rajghat, signed late December 1805, recognised him as a sovereign king.